 Enterprise leaders face enormous pressure to stay ahead and grow profitably amidst constant changes.
-Whether it is a digital transformation, a global health crisis, or large-scale regulatory changes, business leaders today are facing significant disruptive changes.
+Whether it is a digital transformation, a global health crisis, large-scale regulatory changes, or other unique challenges, business leaders today are facing significant disruptive changes.
 We believe that enterprises cannot be operationally effective unless they incorporate the right strategy, management and technology decisions into every part of their business.
 This requirement affects all business levels, functions and roles.
-Chief financial officers, heads of human resources, chief marketing officers, chief information officers, heads of supply chain and other executives and leaders turn to Gartner for decision-making guidance and execution support to achieve their mission-critical priorities.
+Executives and their teams turn to Gartner for decision-making and execution guidance to achieve their mission critical priorities.